Tanishk946/Automation-with-python/README.md

 # Automation-with-python
-Google IT specialist certificate MOOC projects Contains alternate solutions for some labs
+Google IT specialist certificate MOOC projects, Contains alternate solutions for some labs